 Inspired by a popular Phil Collins song, my third entry was more ambitious.
 I wrote four vignettes as backgrounds to news items and pulled them together with a fifth story which reflected upon the accounts and tried to make sense of the character's actions in each.

-The fourth and final entry again drew from elements of my life, my travels and my desire to return home to Australia after eight years of living in England.
-The main character is a family man who has never travelled, befriended by a new work colleague who has worked overseas for several years and who seems to be his antithesis.
+The fourth and final entry again drew from my life, my travels and my desire to return home to Australia after eight years of living in England.
+The main character is a family man who has never travelled and is befriended by a new work colleague who has lived overseas for several years and seems to be his antithesis.

 The following are the critiques from the first-round judges for each of the short stories I submitted to the Ian St James Awards:

 The First One (1992)